The Power of a Parent

 A seminary professor told me a story about taking his 13-year-old daughter to the state fair.
 As they drove up to the entrance, he noticed a sign reading, “Free Admission to Children 12 and Under.”
 He whispered to his daughter, “Scoot down and look small.”
 She did, and he avoided paying her ticket.

-The six Rainey children have made their own set of errors—they’ve lied, they’ve cheated, they’ve disobeyed, they’ve made wrong choices, and they’ve suffered through massive doses of sibling rivalry.
-But, one by one, they are learning to stand strong.
+All of our kids made mistakes as they were growing up—they lied, they cheated, they disobeyed, they made wrong choices, and they suffered through massive doses of sibling rivalry.
+But, one by one, they learned to stand strong.

 When Rebecca was 15 years old, she withstood the temptation to join eight other friends who slipped out of a decent movie and into an R-rated film.
 As she told me her story, the grin on her face was a big payoff to Barbara and me.
 Her character grew.